Foundation · Tenant Screening Guide

 3. The Dates

-The filing date anchors the FCRA reporting window and tells you how recent the event is.
+The order-for-relief or filing date anchors the FCRA reporting window and tells you how recent the event is.
 A discharge or dismissal date, where present, tells you when the case concluded.

 Before a bankruptcy entry factors into any decision, confirm the record belongs to your applicant and not to someone with a similar name.
 Identifying details should line up.
 Acting on a mismatched record is both a bad decision and a potential FCRA accuracy problem.
 For a full field-by-field walkthrough of how the bankruptcy section is laid out, see the guide on reading bankruptcy filings on a background check.